darabos/megingat/english/index.md

 #![](http://i.imgur.com/8MmaJiO.jpg) Luxurious villa for sale in Leányfalu

-The property is an elegant, luxurious, inter­generational family house.
+The property is an elegant, luxurious, inter-generational family house.
-According to the new owner's needs, it could be developed into an exclusive guest house, an artist's retreat, or a high­end restaurant.
+According to the new owner's needs, it could be developed into an exclusive guest house, an artist's retreat, or a high-end restaurant.

 [Details](/for-sale/leanyfalu)